carlosSepher/ninja-payments-api/README.md

 - Receives Stripe events, verifies the signature, and updates the payment state based on the Checkout Session id.
 - Use for production-grade confirmation of Stripe payments.
 - Local dev: `stripe listen --forward-to http://localhost:8000/api/payments/stripe/webhook` and set `STRIPE_WEBHOOK_SECRET`.

+5) GET `/api/payments/pending`
+- Returns a list of pending transactions (in-memory store) with minimal fields.
+- Secured with Bearer token.

+6) POST `/api/payments/refresh`
+- Body: `{ "tokens": ["..."] }`
+- For each token, queries the provider for read-only status when possible (Stripe/PayPal) and updates state.
+For Webpay, performs a commit to finalize.
+- Returns `{ updated: n, results: { token: status } }`.

+7) POST `/api/payments/status`
+- Body: `{ "tokens": ["..."] }`
+- Read-only status check.
+Returns provider-reported statuses without mutating the in-memory store.
+Values can be `AUTHORIZED`, `FAILED`, `CANCELED`, `PENDING`, or `null` if unknown/unavailable.

+8) POST `/api/payments/refund`
+- Auth: Bearer
+- Body: `{ "token": "...", "amount": <int|null> }`
+- Issues a refund with the provider associated to the token.
+  - Stripe: refunds the PaymentIntent (amount in minor units for decimal currencies; zero-decimal for CLP).
+If omitted, full refund.
+  - PayPal: refunds the latest capture of the Order (amount in major units; Sandbox typically USD).
+If omitted, full refund.
+  - Webpay: not implemented.
+- Response: `{ "status": "REFUNDED" | current_status }` (the in-memory store is updated to `REFUNDED` on success).

+9) GET `/api/payments/redirect`
+- Auth: Bearer
+- Query: `?token=...`
+- Returns the redirect information to resume a pending checkout flow:
+  - Webpay: `{ url, token, method: POST, form_fields: { token_ws } }`
+  - Stripe/PayPal: `{ url, token, method: GET }`

 ### Sequence Diagrams